PX4/PX4-user_guide/en/config/safety.md

 [Return mode](../flight_modes/return.md) | The vehicle will enter *Return mode*.
 Return behaviour can be set in the [Return Home Settings](#return_settings) (below).
 [Land mode](../flight_modes/land.md) | The vehicle will enter *Land mode*, and lands immediately.
 RC Auto Recovery (CASA Outback Challenge rules) | TBD Terminate/Flight termination | Turns off all controllers and sets all PWM outputs to a failsafe value (defined in airframe configuration using `FAILSAFE` variable).
+For a fixed-wing vehicle this might allow you to glide the vehicle to safety.
 Lockdown | Kills the motors (sets them to disarmed).
 This is the same as using the [kill switch](../config/flight_mode.md#kill-switch).

+> **Note** It is possible to recover from a failsafe action (if the cause is fixed) by switching modes.
+For example, in the case where RC Loss failsafe causes the vehicle to enter *Return mode*, if RC is recovered you can change to *Position mode* and continue flying.

+<span></span>
-> **Note** You can only specify the action for the *first* failsafe event.
-Once a failsafe occurs the system will enter special handling code, such that subsequent failsafe triggers are managed by separate system level and vehicle specific code.
+> **Note** If a failsafe occurs while the vehicle is responding to another failsafe (e.g. Low battery while in Return mode due to RC Loss), the specified failsafe action for the second trigger is ignored.
+Instead the action is determined by separate system level and vehicle specific code.
 This might result in the vehicle being changed to a manual mode so the user can directly manage recovery.

 ## QGroundControl Safety Setup {#qgc_safety_setup}